PrinsWillem/castle_game_project/README.md

 - HTML/CSS.

 ## Setup
-> Clone repository
+> Clone github repository

 > Open repository in Visual Studio Code

 navigate into your server folder and run the next command in your vscode terminal to fill the database
 ```
 npm run seeds
 ```

 To start the server run the next command in your vscode terminal
 ```
 npm run server:dev
 ```

-> To check if the server runs the api correctly you can go to http://localhost:5000/api/cards
+> To check if the server runs the api correctly you can go to http://localhost:5000/api/cards in your browser

 To start te game go to client folder and run the next command
 ```
 npm start
 ```

+> The browser should open automaticly, if not you can go to http://localhost:3000 in your browser